 Skip to main content

-Get to Know the Niagara River Watershed
+Get to Know Our Watershed and Jurisdiction

 New York State is a Great Lakes State!
 This is a fact many forget, as New York also has a coastline along the Atlantic Ocean.